Stay informed Sign up for our newsletter and be the first to know.

 Vulcan’s project potentially hosts the largest lithium resource in Europe, and appears to be capable of producing enough lithium hydroxide for one million electric vehicles a year.

-European carmaker Stellantis – which owns the Opel, Peugeot, Citroen, Fiat and Chrysler brands – is the cornerstone customer; and also Vulcan’s second-largest shareholder, after investing $76 million in June 2022, for just under 8 per cent of the equity.
-Vulcan has signed additional offtake agreements with some of the largest battery, cathode and EV producers in Europe, such as Volkswagen, LG Energy, Umicore and Renault.
+Importantly, European carmaker Stellantis—owner of the Opel, Peugeot, Citroën, Fiat, and Chrysler brands—is the cornerstone customer.
+It is also Vulcan’s second‑largest shareholder, having invested $76 million in June 2022 for just under 8 per cent of the equity.

 In May, Vulcan and Stellantis signed a deal for the potential use of the project’s geothermal renewable energy to supply the auto giant’s Mulhouse plant from 2026, the first project of its kind in France: earlier this year the pair signed a similar deal for the carmaker’s Russelsheim plant in Germany.